Shivampg1/SanitTract-backend/README.md

 🚀 Features
 Real-Time Hand Detection → Tracks motion to detect wiping action.

 YOLO Object Detection → Identifies unnecessary objects on the bed.
+YOLO V8 is upgraded version

 Cleanliness Analysis → Measures the cleanliness of the bed based on pixel thresholds.